-- It is all connected – Alexa, Google Home, Nest, Internet, ADT, Wi-Fi, camera, Smart home tech.
+- It is all connected – Alexa, Google Home, Nest, Internet, ADT, Wi-Fi, camera, smart home tech.
 It is all one big network.
 Which will keep growing and compounding.
 HVAC contractors can decide to swim with the current or wither away.
-Keeping up with the latest tech advancements that is in sync with customer demand is crucial.
+Keeping up with the latest tech advancements that are in sync with customer demand is crucial.

 - Transparency – everything is online.
 Cost of parts.
 Cost of labor.
 Employee reviews.
 Customer reviews.
 Appointments and calendar.
 Successful contractors are good at managing their online presence with transparency.

 - Customer Service – take care of your customers.
 Simple, right?
 But how?
 Make sure you communicate easily and openly.
-Ask for after service feedback.
+Ask for after-service feedback.
 Listen to online reviews.
 Ask satisfied customers to give your testimonials and reviews.
-Make it easy for customers to reach you, schedule an appointment, make service requests, by digitizing communication or hiring great customer service reps.
+Make it easy for customers to reach you, schedule an appointment, make service requests, by digitizing communication, or hire great customer service reps.

 - Loyal and Certified Technicians – hire technicians that have multiple certifications, and train the inexperienced ones.
 Be polite, and ask them to pay the favor forward to your customers.
 Use good parts suppliers, so employees feel proud of their work and efforts.
 This is a service business.
 Your people are the service providers.

 - Annual Service Agreements – recurring revenue is king.
 During the low months, the service contracts’ revenue will keep your team occupied and your cash flow running.
 You are looking for 50-70% of revenue in annual service contracts.
 Customers on service contacts will always call you first for any installations.
 Keep your end of the deal with service contracts.
 Don’t hide behind the fine print.